-C. Fees and Expenses
+F. Fees and Expenses

 In addition to University tuition and fee, a Nursing program fee is charged each semester in which a student is enrolled in a nursing course to enable the Nursing Program to provide additional learning resources to support the educational program.
-The fee covers support and maintenance of the Clinical Lab (teaching models, disposable medical supplies, health assessment tools and equipment, computers, software, and etc.), curriculum assessment including testing, and other support related to the program.
+The fee covers support and maintenance of the Clinical Lab (teaching models, disposable medical supplies, health assessment tools and equipment, computers, software, and etc.), and for other educational resources that support student success (for example, Kaplan).

-D. Attendance Policy for Class
+G. Attendance Policy for Class

 By the act of enrollment, the student is responsible for all course work.
-The student is expected toattend classes regularly and arrive to class, lab and/or clinical experiences punctually.
+The student is expected to attend classes regularly and to arrive to class, lab and/or clinical experiences punctually.
 Missing more than 20% of required attendance for nursing courses will result in a failure.
 In the case of absence from class, it is the student's responsibility to get announcements, handouts, lecture objectives etc., from a fellow student.
+Absenteeism for cadets will be reported into the Cadet Accountability System (CAS).
+In addition to communicating your absence to the instructor, cadets will be expected to communicate their absence to the TAC Officer.